fossfreedom/coverart-search-providers/README.md

 1. Choose which providers that you want to search with
 2. Choose the search provider order
 2. When a search provider finds a cover, stop further searches
+3. find and extract embedded covers in MP3, M4A, FLAC & Ogg files

 Recommended order for Search Providers